RAVANAM-SRIHARI/sentiment-analysis-3class/README.md

 ---

-## ▶️ Run the Streamlit Application
+# ▶️ 24.
+Run the Application Locally

-Run:
+Start the Streamlit application:

 ```bash
 streamlit run sentimentapp.py
 ```

-The application will open in your browser.
+The application will open in a web browser.

 ---

-## 🧪 Example Reviews
+# 🧪 25.
+Example Predictions

-### Positive
+### Positive Review

 ```text
 The phone has excellent battery life and a great camera.